-Texas Aggravated Sexual Assault is a crime that requires the state’s lawyers to prove that you engaged in a Sexual Assault or Statutory Rape in addition to one of several different aggravating circumstances.
-Aggravated Sexual Assault is described as a separate offense from both Aggravated Assault and Sexual Assault.
-However, it shares some elements of both the Aggravated Assault offense and the Sexual Assault offense.
+The Texas Aggravated Sexual Assault law requires the state’s lawyers to prove that you engaged in a Sexual Assault or statutory rape under one of several different aggravating circumstances.

-- What is the current Texas law regarding Aggravated Sexual Assault?
+- What is the current Texas law about Aggravated Sexual Assault?

-- What is the penalty for an Aggravated Sexual Assault conviction?
+- What is the difference between Sexual Assault and Aggravated Sexual Assault?

 - What are the definitions of a “child,” “disabled individual,” and “elderly individual” under the law?